Hank Green: Early life and career

-William Henry Green II was born on May 5, 1980 to Mike and Sydney Green in Birmingham, Alabama, but his family soon moved to Orlando, Florida, where he was raised.
-He graduated from Winter Park High School in 1998 and then earned a B.S. in Biochemistry from Eckerd College and a M.S. in Environmental Studies from the University of Montana.
-His master's thesis was entitled "Of Both Worlds: How the Personal Computer and the Environmental Movement Change Everything".
+William Henry Green II was born on May 5, 1980, to Mike and Sydney Green in Birmingham, Alabama, but his family soon moved to Orlando, Florida, where he was raised.
+Green is of Irish ancestry.
+He graduated from Winter Park High School in 1998.
+He then earned a B.S. in biochemistry from Eckerd College in 2002 and a M.S. in environmental studies from the University of Montana.
+His master's thesis was titled "Of Both Worlds: How the Personal Computer and the Environmental Movement Change Everything".

 Throughout high school and college, Green created and designed websites for himself and local clients.
 His first project, the "Mars Exploration Page", in 1994, experienced minor success on the heels of the Mars Pathfinder Mission.
-A later website, IHateI4.com, which was about Green’s dislike for Interstate 4, a widely unpopular highway among Floridians, brought press from local news channels and the Orlando Sentinel.
-Green continued as a web developer after moving to Montana for graduate school, focusing on developing websites for educational institutions (including the University of Montana) and environmental non-profit organizations.
+A later website, IHateI4.com, which was about Green's dislike for Interstate 4, a widely unpopular highway among Floridians, brought press from local news channels and the Orlando Sentinel.
+Green continued as a web developer after moving to Montana for graduate school, focusing on developing websites for educational institutions (including the University of Montana) and environmental nonprofit organizations.

-While in graduate school, Green created "EcoGeek", a blog focusing on technological advancements that would benefit the environment.
-Starting out as a class project, EcoGeek evolved into a major environmental publication.
-EcoGeek caught the attention of Time, where it was described as "porn for hardcore science, tech and enviro freaks".
+While in graduate school, Green created "EcoGeek", a blog focusing on technological advancements that benefit the environment.
+Starting as a class project, EcoGeek evolved into a major environmental publication.
+It caught the attention of Time, where it was described as "porn for hardcore science, tech and enviro freaks".
 Writing about environmental issues, Green has been published on numerous environmental blogs, including Treehugger.com, Yahoo!
-Green, The National Geographic Green Guide, Scientific American, The Weather Channel, Planet Green, NPR and in The New York Times.
+Green, The National Geographic Green Guide, Scientific American, The Weather Channel, Planet Green, NPR, and in The New York Times.
 During the mid-2000s, Green wrote regularly for Mental Floss and co-authored one of their books, Mental Floss: Scatterbrained.